DFE-Digital/register-trainee-teachers/docs/authentication.md

 Personas are not created when you sign in.
 They come from `bin/rails example_data:generate`, which creates the users, their providers and a set of trainees.

+On review apps the database is reset and the example data is created again on every deploy.
+Anything you create on a review app is lost on the next deploy.

 ### Configuration